-For example, at Codica, we follow the best web design standards and the client’s requirements to provide custom web design services.
+For example, at Codica, we follow the best web design standards and the client’s requirements to provide custom UI/UX design services.
 We carefully preserve brand uniqueness with fonts and colors.
 At the same time, we make the solution accessible to different people and across various devices.

 Our typical process of choosing a website design starts with the product discovery process.
 This is the preliminary step where our team clarifies the aspects of the future web design with a client.

 To deliver the best result, we start from the very basics needed for the website design, including:

 - What is your brand’s message?
 Is your brand established and formal or friendly and simple?

 - Is the website concise, or has many pages?

 - Is your website aiming for a practical approach, or can sophisticated fonts be chosen?

 - Does your website use graphics, such as images, photos, animations, and videos?
 Or does it present text content?